CowDogMoo/warpgate/pkg/packer/README.md

 RunBuild([]string, string) error
 ```

-RunBuild runs the build command with the provided arguments.
+RunBuild runs the Packer build command with the provided arguments.

 **Parameters:**

-- args: The arguments for the build command.
+args: A slice of strings representing the build command arguments.
+dir: The directory in which to run the command.
+If empty, the current
+directory is used.

 **Returns:**

-- error: An error if the build command fails.
+error: An error if the build command fails.

 ---